Contents of Article

 - Vomiting is a common side effect in Capstar and Comfortis.
 We recommend monitoring your dog after administering the tablet to ensure they do not regurgitate treatment.
 If your dog does vomit up the treatment, we recommend waiting a short time before re-administering treatment.

-- The easiest way to administer a chewable treatment to a cat is to conceal it in their food and hope they don’t notice.
+- Petsumer.com advises that the easiest way to administer a chewable treatment to a cat is to conceal it in their food and hope they don’t notice.
 However, cats are observant by nature and often eat around the treatment.

 - Cats are very good at observing humans, but they don’t like being observed themselves.
 Cats are more likely to consume all of their food, including any concealed treatment if they can’t see you watching them eat.